jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/08- Links and Loops.md

 The first argument is what will be displayed- in this case, the value in the `name` variable.
 The second argument is a Map containing one key-value pair.
 The key is `to`, and the value is the URL that we're linking to.
 You'll notice that we use Elixir-style string interpolation (`"#{name}"`) rather than Embedded-Elixir-style string interpolation (`<%= name %>`).
 That's because this is already inside an Elixir block (the `link` helper).

-Two other options are available within the hash: `method` and `form`.
+Two other options are available within the hash: `function` and `form`.

 It's worth noting that there is second form of the `link` helper that does have a `do` block (for more complex link text).
 There's also other ways to define the url in the `to` option.
 We'll cover those when we need them.